andremano/online-core/docs/source/georeferencing.rst

 .. important::
    **Resources.**
-   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `georeferencing.zip <data_georeferencing_>`_ which you can download from CANVAS.
+   You will require the latest LTR version of LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `georeferencing.zip <data_georeferencing_>`_ which you can download from CANVAS.
 When you unzip the dataset, you will find the following files inside:

    + ``DEM10.tif`` (and auxiliary files) – a digital elevation model in raster format;
    + ``Topographical_map_dominica.tif`` – a (ungeoreferenced) raster map;